Resident Policies and Regulations

 Common Areas

-We’re working hard daily to make your community a pleasant place.
+We’re working hard daily to make your Community a pleasant place.
 You can help by keeping clutter off your balcony, patio, and breezeway.
 Be sure not to obstruct any common areas.
-Refrain from littering (including disposing of cigarette butts) in the common areas of the community.
+Refrain from littering (including disposing of cigarette butts) in the common areas of the Community.
 You are prohibited from parking on the grass.

 Grills and Fire Pits

 Limitations for using grills, hibachi, and similar devices used for cooking and heating to ensure both the occupants’ safety and property protection.
-No hibachi, grill, or other similar devices used for cooking, heating, or any other purpose is to be used or ignited on any balcony, under any overhanging portion, or within 10 ft (3 m) of any structure.
+No hibachi, grill, or other similar devices used for cooking, heating, or any other purpose are to be used or ignited on any balcony, under any overhanging portion, or within 10 ft (3 m) of any structure.
 This keeps the ignition source safe from the structure, such as an apartment building or dormitory, and away from exterior areas.
-In addition, these grills/hibachi cannot be stored on patios/balconies.
+In addition, these grills/hibachis cannot be stored on patios/balconies.
 Where grills are stored on patios/balconies, the probability is high that they will also be used there.

 Community Consideration